-On the other hand, social listening is the process of listening to what people are saying about a brand.
+On the other hand, social listening is listening to what people say about a brand.

 What are people saying about your competitors?
 Do the content writers know?
 Will they care to find out and use that to create great content for your brand?

 So social listening can help in planning your content strategy.
-In the process, it enables you to know what people are saying about you.
+It enables you to know what people are saying about you.
 Provide answers to their questions or change their negative perspective — if possible — of your brand.

 Consider these among the skills for content writers’ resumes.
 Let them show and probably prove it.

 Discipline is essential to any successful business.
-It will lead to time management and placing value on promises made to clients.
+It will lead to time management and fulfilng the promises made to clients.

-What are the qualities of a good content writer?
+Now that you have answers to what are the qualities of a good content writer, what next?

 Unfortunately, verifying these soft skills for content writers is difficult.